OVERALL CHILD POPULATION (under 18yrs)

 Poverty in rural areas of Bangladesh pushes many families to migrate to the capital city of Dhaka in search of work and a better future.
 However, on arrival the reality is very different.
 Often families struggle to find work.
 Some families are forced to eke out a living sorting items for recycling on the city's sprawling rubbish dumps.
 They work 12-hour days to earn just £1-1.50.
 It is very dangerous work and children are particularly at risk in this hazardous environment.
 But parents have no choice but to bring them.

-Nagorik Uddyog (Citizen's Initiative), as a nonprofit national development organization, has been working to promote fundamental human rights of excluded poor, underpriveleged minorities since its inception in 1995.
-Its prime focus is on greater and effective pa rticipation of disadvantaged and marginalized citizens especially women irrespective of class, culture or creed in its development initiative.
+Our goal: Nagorik Uddyog (Citizen's Initiative), as a nonprofit national development organisation, has been working to promote fundamental human rights of excluded poor, underprivileged minorities since its inception in 1995.
+Its prime focus is on greater and effective participation of disadvantaged and marginalised citizens especially women irrespective of class, culture or creed in its development initiatives.

 Although the garment industry in Bangladesh has provided opportunities for women to earn a living, it has also had a seriously negative impact on their children.
 The majority of textile workers are single mothers, who have very low education levels and serve as unskilled labour.
 Working long hours for extremely low pay and without access to childcare facilities, these mothers are forced to leave children as young as 2 years old alone or in the care of older siblings, exposing them to accidents, trafficking and sexual abuse.